Abu9905/Namaste_React_Course/README.md

 ## Namaste React Course by Akshay Saini
 # _Chapter 01 - Inception_

+## Theory:
+  - What is Emmet ?
+  - Different between a Library and Framework ?
+  - What is CDN ?
+Why do We Use it ?
+  - Why is React Known as React ?
+  - What is Crossorigin in Script Tag ?
+  - What is Different React and ReactDOM ?
+  - What is Different Between React.development.js And React.Production.js file Via CDN ?
+  - What is async and defer ?
+See My Youtube Video.

 ## Coding -
 - Set up all the `tools in your laptop`